akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry’s jaw tightened.
 “Then I will have made a rash vow and a fool of myself.
 It would not be the first time.”
 He paused.
 “But I do not think she will refuse him.
 I have seen the way she looks at him.
 Not with love—not yet—but with something.
 Curiosity.
 Respect.
 The beginning of trust.”

-Henry’s jaw tightened.
-“Then I will have made a rash vow and a fool of myself.
-It would not be the first time.”
-He paused.
-“But I do not think she will refuse him.
-I have seen the way she looks at him.
-Not with love – not yet – but with something.
-Curiosity.
-Respect.
-The beginning of trust.”

 Matilda spoke then, her voice calm.
 “A woman’s heart is not a fortress to be stormed, my lord.
 It is a garden.
 It must be tended.”
 She looked at Harold.
 “As parents, it is our responsibility to prepare the soil, to make a good match for our children.
 Your daughter will choose in her own time, just as I did.
 And that is as it should be.”

 Harold inclined his head.
 “It is truth, Your Grace.”